-1.4 Construct Aircraft Parking Apron
+1.4 Construct New Aircraft Parking Apron

 The existing parking aprons, Alpha and Bravo, are situated at the eastern end of the airfield.
+Alpha Apron provides eight aircraft parking spaces with fuel hydrants and can accommodate most large cargo aircraft.
+Bravo Apron is subdivided into two areas: Bravo North, designed for up to 14 fighter aircraft; and Bravo South, designed for up to two large cargo aircraft (Jacobs 2021).
 A former aircraft parking apron developed after World War II is located immediately north of Bravo Apron.
-Construction of a new 1,100,000-square foot (SF) parking apron would allow WIA to accommodate aircraft to taxi in and out and would increase the baseline parking capacity.
+Construction of a new 1,100,000-SF parking apron would allow WIA to accommodate aircraft with longer wingspans (e.g., C-17s) to taxi in and out and would increase the baseline parking capacity by eight aircraft.
 This project would involve the demolition of approximately 650,000 SF of the former apron as well as the associated infrastructure outlined in Table 3.